coder/docs/admin/registries/default-registry.md

 This means that your users can create environments using Docker Hub images without further configuration on your part.

-## Disable the Importing of the Default Registry
+## Disable the importing of the default registry

 If you prefer a more granular experience, you can disable the importing of Docker Hub.
 You'll then have to manually configure registries on a